Jay Copeland: Storylines

 Jay arrived to Ferndale to visit her father, Victor Kahu (Calvin Tuteao) with her traveling partner - Maia (Anna Jullienne).
 However Jay's family soon realized Jay and Maia were really lovers.
 Jay refused to forgive Victor for her upbringing and following his arrest for the murder of Geoff Greenlaw (Andrew Laing), Jay broke up with Maia and fled to Australia.
 She returned five months later to attend her cousin - Tama's (David Wikaira-Paul) wedding and soon her feelings for Maia reignited.
 The two reconciled but Norman Hanson (Jacob Tomuri) came between them when Jay slept with him in a desperate bid to fall pregnant.
 However following his death, she reconciled with Maia and the two wed on Valentine's Day.

 Jay's business started to take off when she was noticed by business man Dylan Preston (Paul Glover).
 To further her career, she began sleeping with him, but when Maia found out, both relationships ended and Jay was left with nothing.
 She bought the local bar and eventually reconciled but the issue of trust remained and they again broke up when they couldn't agree on their desperation for pregnancy.
 Jay helped Maia through her pregnancy and it seemed the two were going to reconcile, but when Jay let Maia's mother Yvonne (Alison Quigan) know who the father was, Maia broke it off indefinitely with Jay.
 Left with nothing, Jay decided to leave Ferndale to live with her mother in Australia.
-However, only hours after she had said her farewells, good friend Alice Piper (Toni Potter) discovered Jay's lifeless body in the hospital gardens; she had been murdered by a serial killer dubbed "The Ferndale Strangler".
+However, only hours after she had said her farewells, good friend Alice Piper (Toni Potter) and Kip Denton (Will Hall) discovered Jay's lifeless body on the bed of a creek on a jogging track; she had been murdered by a serial killer dubbed "The Ferndale Strangler".